LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 --- removed define for hardware.h
 --- added #ifndef HAL_SUPPORT around any code for direct I/O to hide it from configue window
 --- modified to show number of s32 in and out pins
---- modified modbus page to put debug level on a line by it's self and added options for read hold register, write register(s) and echo
+--- modified modbus page to added options for read hold register, write register(s) and echo
 --- if no modbus config is loaded then the modbus config page tells you this, otherwise it displays normally.
 --- added a communication page for changing com settings radio buttons change settings immediately.
 --- split the i/o page into two pages to improve size of config window